 A: Broker non-votes occur when a beneficial owner of shares held in "street name" does not give instructions to the broker or nominee holding the shares as to how to vote on matters deemed "non-routine."
 Generally, if shares are held in street name, the beneficial owner of the shares is entitled to give voting instructions to the broker or nominee holding the shares.
 If the beneficial owner does not provide voting instructions, the broker or nominee can still vote the shares with respect to matters that are considered to be "routine," but not with respect to "non-routine" matters.
-Proposal 2 is a matter considered routine under the New York Stock Exchange rules.
-All other proposals are matters considered non-routine by the New York Stock Exchange, and therefore, there may be broker non-votes on these proposals.
+All of the proposals are matters considered non-routine by the New York Stock Exchange, and therefore, there may be broker non-votes on these proposals.

-Q: How can I find out the results of the voting at the Annual Meeting?
+Q: How can I find out the results of the voting at the Special Meeting?

-A: Precision will disclose final voting results in a Current Report on Form 8-K that will be filed with the SEC within four business days after the Annual Meeting.
+A: Precision will disclose final voting results in a Current Report on Form 8-K that will be filed with the SEC within four business days after the Special Meeting.
 If final voting results are unavailable at that time, then Precision intends to file a Current Report on Form 8-K to disclose preliminary voting results and file an amended Current Report on Form 8-K within four business days after the date the final voting results are available.